Sarcoidosis triggered by Lyme disease

 Sarcoidosis is an inflammatory disease that affects multiple organs in the body, typically the lungs and lymph glands.
 The exact cause of sarcoidosis is unknown.
 But some researchers believe it may be a type of autoimmune disease, involving an abnormal immune response.
-Several studies suggest that an “infection or exposure to something in the environment can trigger the immune system to overreact,” according to the American Lung Association.

 - American Lung Association. https://www.lung.org

 - van Dee, L., Stehouwer, M., & van Bemmel, T. (2018).
 Systemic Sarcoidosis Associated with Exposure to Borrelia burgdorferi in a 21-Year-Old Man.
 European Journal of Case Reports in Internal Medicine, 5(10).